 Diet and your immune system

-A healthy balanced diet is really important when it comes to supporting the functioning of your immune system.
+A healthy balanced diet is really important when it comes to supporting the functioning of your immune system and long-term health.
 There are a number of nutrients that are particularly important.

 Also, vitamin C deficiency has been linked to a weakened immune system, increasing your susceptibility to infections.

 Should you take a vitamin C supplement?

 Vitamin C deficiency is uncommon in the UK, and you should be able to get enough from a balanced and varied diet.
 The best sources of vitamin C are:

 But you might have heard of people taking high doses of vitamin C to ward off colds.
 Unfortunately, high-quality research doesn’t show that vitamin C supplementation can protect you from developing a cold.
 But there does seem to be some exceptions.
 It looks like vitamin C supplementation can decrease the incidence of colds for certain groups of people — like people training for a marathon who are under a lot of physical stress.

 In terms of how severe a cold is or how long it lasts, some evidence suggests that taking a regular vitamin C supplement might reduce the severity and duration of a cold.